 • The festival is located at the centre of Bristol’s bus network with all installations within 10 minutes’ walk of a city centre bus stop.

-• The majority of installations are within 15 minutes’ walk of Temple Meads Train Station.
-Trains from Severn Beach, stopping at Lawrence Weston, Clifton and Stapleton Road now run twice an hour.
+• The majority of installations are within 20 minutes’ walk of Temple Meads Train Station.
+Trains from Severn Beach, stopping at nine stations within the city including Lawrence Weston, Sea Mills, Clifton and Stapleton Road, run twice an hour to Temple Meads.
+Bristol’s newest station, Ashley Down, opened in Summer 2025 with trains running once an hour.

-• Finally, we have commissioned a professional research piece to help us understand how people travelled to the festival.
-We will use this information to inform our 2025 Sustainability Policy and Travel Plan as well sharing with partners and stakeholders to give a more comprehensive understanding of the way patrons use public transport and travel to and from the city when events are taking place.
+• Each year the event commissions a professional research piece to help us understand how people travelled to the festival.
+We will use this information to inform our 2026 Sustainability Policy and Travel Plan as well sharing with partners and stakeholders to give a more comprehensive understanding of the way patrons use public transport and travel to and from the city when events are taking place.

 Waste